ivan-paleo/ISEA.usewear/analysis/scripts/ISEA_1a_Import-Smarttester.md

 1. Read in the original TXT-files
 2. Format and merge the data for each sample
 3. Combines the data from the 12 samples into one file
-4. Write an ODS file and save an R object ready for further analysis in R
+4. Write an XLSX file and save an R object ready for further analysis in R

 For each sample, each TXT file represents 10 back-and-fourth movements (= 20 strokes) for a given sensor.
 After 20 strokes, the bamboo worked